 Around 33 km South of Bikaner is the Karni Mata temple, devoted to rats, which attracts pilgrims from all over the state and beyond.
 The rats are believed to be reincarnations of holy individuals, and are expected to be reincarnated again as gifted humans.
 Thousands of rats scurry round the temples, attracted by the gifts of coconuts grains and milk which pilgrims bring.
 This is definitely not for the squeamish, as some of them will inevitably run across your feet, which will of course be bare inside the temple.

-Find out more about tailor-made trips to India.
+Find out more about tailor-made tours to India.

 9 - Day of the Dead, Mexico

 On the 1st of November, Mexico celebrates its 'Day of the Dead', a colorful synergy of ancient cultures and Catholicism, involving decorated skulls, candles, banners and parades.
 Celebrations take place across the country but there's something eerily enchanting about experiencing this tradition in the colonial towns.

 Find out more about tailor-made tours to Mexico.

 Not a destination you would visit on a trip with Audley, however the Minster Lovell ruins are situated approximately 10 minutes drive away from our offices in Witney and a visit to the ruins can easily be incorporated into a trip to our offices.